 This section requires the Federal agencies to submit an annual report to Congress assessing the implementation of the action plan.
-This section authorizes \$30 million for development and implementation of action plans.
+This section authorizes \$30 million from available funding for the development and implementation of action plans.

 TITLE III-MASS TIMBER